Why do cats stare at the wall or stare at literally nothing?

 Other Common Cat behaviors Explained

-If only we could put ourselves into the cat’s shoes for a few minutes, we would probably have more cat behavior answers
+If only we could put ourselves into the cat’s shoes for a few minutes, we would probably have many more cat behavior answers